 ii.
 Most recent SEC Form 10-K;

 iii.
-If SEC Form 10-K is unavailable, substituteaudited annual financial statements (including a balance sheet, income statement, and cash flow statement), or
+If SEC Form 10-K is unavailable, substitute annual financial statements audited by a Certified Public Accountant for the three most recent years (including a balance sheet, income statement, and cash flow statement), or

 iv.
-If audited financial statements are unavailable, substitute unaudited financial statements (including a balance sheet, income statement - three years, and cash flow statement - three years) accompanied by an attestation by the providing entity’s Chief Financial Officer that the information reflected in theunaudited statements is true and correct and a fair representation of the entity’s financial condition;

-Most recent quarterly or monthly financial statements (including a balance sheet, income statement, cash flow statement, and contingencies) accompanied by an attestation by the providing entity’s Chief Financial Officer that the information reflected in the unaudited statements is true and correct and a fair representation of the entity’s financial condition.
+Most recent quarterly or monthly financial statements (including a balance sheet, income statement, cash flow statement, and contingencies) accompanied by an attestation by the providing entity’s Chief Financial Officer that the information reflected in the financial statements is true and correct and a fair representation of the entity’s financial condition.

+v.
 Any other financial information as may be required by SoCalGas to access credit risk including but not limited to an organizational structure statement indicating relationships between the ultimate parent, corporate affiliates, subsidiaries, limited liability companies and limited partnerships.

+c.
 SoCalGas will use the information above, in conjunction with the entity’s service request or service level, to determine the entity’s maximum credit line, either secured or unsecured.

-A nonrefundable credit application processing fee of $500 may be charged to offset the cost of determining the entity’s creditworthiness.
+d.
 A creditworthiness evaluation may be conducted by an outside credit analysis agency, to be determined by SoCalGas, with final credit approval granted by SoCalGas.
 Credit reports will remain strictly confidential between the credit analysis agency and SoCalGas.

+e.
 If an entity is unable to demonstrate creditworthiness through the materials listed in Section b, the entity may still obtain credit approval if it elects to provide security which is acceptable to SoCalGas.

+f.
 The entity may submit an alternate form of security acceptable to SoCalGas in lieu of the creditworthiness evaluation.
 Alternate forms of security must be submitted to SoCalGas Gas before the entity’s contract is executed.

+g.
 To assure the continued validity of an established secured or unsecured credit limit, the entity shall be required to furnish SoCalGas Gas with financial information satisfactory to SoCalGas Gas, annually or as requested by SoCalGas, during the entity’s term of service.
 In the event SoCalGas determines that a financial change has or could adversely affect the creditworthiness of the entity, security may be requested by SoCalGas.
 If the entity does not provide the requested financial information or any additional security requested , SoCalGas may terminate service.

+h.
 Acceptable forms of security deposits are:

-an irrevocable and renewable standby letter of credit, issued by a major U.S. financial institution acceptable to SoCalGas and in form, substance and amount satisfactory to SoCalGas;
+i. an irrevocable and renewable standby letter of credit, issued by a major U.S. financial institution acceptable to SoCalGas and in form, substance and amount satisfactory to SoCalGas;

-cash deposit which will earn interest at the interest rate on Commercial Paper(prime, three-month), as described in Preliminary Statement, Part I, Section J;
+ii.cash deposit which will earn interest at the interest rate on Commercial Paper(prime, three-month), as described in Preliminary Statement, Part I, Section J;